Jonathan Graham HARSTON

 City Council's sites performing organisation-wide software and hardware

-refresh updating all systems to run Windows 7.
-Involves replacing hardware
+refresh updating all systems from Windows XP to run Windows 7.
+Involved

 August to November 2011, Tribal, Sheffield